Course Outline

 Module 4: Configuring Fabric and Application Monitoring

-With Operations Manager deployed and agents installed on the computers hosting the applications and services you need to monitor you must now install Management Packs to start monitoring them.
-Before you install Management Packs you should understand Management Pack concepts including all elements of a Management Pack.
+Once Operations Manager is deployed and agents are installed on the computers hosting the applications and services you need to monitor, you must install Management Packs to begin monitoring them.
+Before installing Management Packs, you should understand Management Pack concepts, including all elements of a Management Pack.

-You should also understand how to configure fabric and application monitoring in Operations Manager for both your private and public cloud environments including how Operations Manager and Virtual Machine Manager is integrated and how you integrate Operations Manager with Windows Azure.
+You should also understand how to configure fabric and application monitoring in Operations Manager for both private and public cloud environments, including the integration between Operations Manager and Virtual Machine Manager, as well as integrating Operations Manager with Windows Azure.

-You should also understand how to configure Management Packs to monitor applications that are running on your fabric such as Microsoft SQL Server, IIS Server and SharePoint Server.
-Finally, you should understand how to configure integration between Operations Manager and System Center Advisor so you can view Advisor alerts relating to your fabric components and applications.
+You should also know how to configure Management Packs to monitor applications running on your fabric, such as Microsoft SQL Server, IIS Server, and SharePoint Server.
+Finally, understand how to configure integration between Operations Manager and System Center Advisor to view Advisor alerts related to your fabric components and applications.

 Lessons